 Maltese Shih Tzu Breed Overview

-This intelligent breed is eager and loyal, making it a highly trainable dog.
-Bold and brassy, the Maltese Shih Tzu is sociable and therefore an excellent family or therapy dog for children and adults.
-Affectionate and friendly, the Maltese Shih Tzu needs company and can adapt to both active and quiet households.
+This intelligent breed is eager and loyal, making it a highly trainable pooch.
+Bold and brassy, the Maltese Shih Tzu is sociable and therefore an excellent family or therapy dog for kids and adults.
+Affectionate and friendly, the Shih Tzu Maltese needs company and can adapt to both active and quiet households.

 They can reach up to 30 cm in height and 6 kg in weight.